darwin-xu/facerecog/demo-fd.md

 # Client
 ## Detect  mode:
 Detect the face of each frame.
 Search the face in the database.
-Put the rectangle the name of the face.
+Draw a rectangle surround of the face and the name under it.
 - This is the default mode.
 - App needs to capture the video from CAM (in raw data).
-- Data encoded into jpg and send to server `/fr/detectFace`.
+- Data encoded into jpg and send it to server `/detectFace`.
 - The result get from server will be used to draw a frame around the face and put a name under it.

 ## Register  mode:
 Take several pictures of a man.
 Make sure the face is large and clear.
 - A button actives the Register  mode, auto capture count down in 3 seconds.
+- Put a translucent mask in the preview window.
-- In Register  mode, only one face can be shown on the preview.
-If there are more than one faces, the count down paused.
-A warning message shows.
+- If there are more than one face, count down start from 3 seconds.
+Shows a warning messag.
-- App captures 30 (TBD) pictures, send to server `/fr/registerFace/{id}`.
+- App captures 30 (TBD) pictures, send to server `/registerFace/{id}`.
-- And error during the register mode will abandon the data and exit the register mode, user need to start over.
+- All error during the register mode will abandon the data and exit the register mode, user need to start over.

 ## Roll call mode:
 Input the roll call name list.
 Check the name list frame by frame.
 Indicate a “PASS” sign till all the names are checked.
 - A button actives the Roll call mode.
 - In checkbox/textbox inputs the name list of roll call,
-- App capture the video, encode and send to server `/fr/detectFace`.
+- App capture the video, encode and send to server `/detectFace`.
 - The result get from server will be used to draw a frame around the face and put a name under it.

 # Server